-Have you ever received an email and wondered if it could be dangerous, or maybe worth warning your colleagues about?
-It is definitely a good idea to report the suspicious email to IT, but the usefulness of your reporting increases if you are able to include the email headers.
+Have you ever received an email and wondered if it could be dangerous?
+It is definitely a good idea to report the suspicious email to IT, but the usefulness of your reporting increases if you are able to analyze the email headers.

 Here follows to methods to forward the suspicious email to IT in the right way:

 Behind a properly hidden menu in Outlook, you can find a way to reveal the original message headers for an email.
 Although it is not user friendly at all, this recipe will make sure you get the job done.

 First step is to double click the suspicious email (1) in your message list, so that it gets opened in a separate window: